vega/altair/doc/user_guide/data.rst

 store geo-spatial vector data.

-To make working with Geospatial Data as similar as working with long-form structured data the geo_interface is serialized in order to be interpreted by Altair and to provide users a similar experience as when working with tabular data such as Pandas.
+To make working with Geospatial Data as similar as working with long-form structured data the geo_interface is serialized in order to:
+- make it be correctly interpreted by Altair
+- provide users a similar experience as when working with tabular data such as Pandas.

 Altair can interpret a spatial bounded entity (a Feature) or a list of Features (FeatureCollection).
-In order for correct interpreation it is made sure that all records containing a single geometry, such as Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection are stored as a Feature entity.
+In order for correct interpretation it is made sure that all records contains a single geometry (one of Point, LineString, Polygon, MultiPoint, MultiLineString, MultiPolygon, and GeometryCollection) and is stored as a Feature entity.

-So the most basic Feature is an entity that only contains a Geometry object.
-For example a simple Polygon:
+The most basic Feature is an entity that only contains a Geometry object.
+For example a Polygon:

 .. altair-plot::
     :output: repr